angular/angular/aio/content/guide/router-tutorial-toh.md

 The router assumed that your route specification targeted the unnamed primary outlet and created these objects for you.

-Routing to a named outlet has revealed a router feature: you can target multiple outlets with multiple routes in the same `RouterLink` directive.
+Routing to a named outlet revealed a router feature: you can target multiple outlets with multiple routes in the same `RouterLink` directive.

 </div>